 - Pinch of salt

-- Few drops pink soft gel paste food color see Notes
+- Few drops pink food colour (see Notes)

 - As I mentioned in the post above, I use "superfine" sugar for most of my cake and meringue recipes (in my book as well) as it lends to a lighter cake and dissolves quickly into meringue, etc. This is simply a finer grain of granulated sugar that you can purchase as such (also referred to as caster sugar, baking sugar, and more), such as this India Tree brand Superfine Caster Baking Sugar.
 What I do is put my granulated sugar in the food processor and let it go for about a minute and voila!
 Superfine sugar.

-- For the food colour, I used a few drops of AmeriColor Soft Gel Paste Food Color in Soft Pink for both the cake and the frosting, but you can certainly go all white–that would be gorgeous and classic.
+- For the food colour, I used a few drops of AmeriColor Soft Gel Paste Food Color in Soft Pink for both the cake and the frosting, but you can certainly go all white--that would be gorgeous and classic.
 You can also use powdered food colouring or your favourite brand of food colour.
-I like the concentrated soft gel paste because it only takes a few drops.
+To achieve a similar look, try a few drops of Sweetapolita Bright Pink!

 - I used a classic 10-Inch Angel Food Cake Pan, but I also recommend one with a removable bottom (like this 2-Piece Angel Food Pan if you're going out to buy a new one, otherwise I did just fine with the classic style), particularly if you might opt to serve the cake without frosting.
 With coaxing the cake does come out of the classic pan just fine, but it tends to take the very thin brown top "crust" off the cake, which I loved for a cake that will be frosted (typically not a big fan of the brown cake crust).